Water permeates through all aspects of Waitaki life

 "When the Canterbury Water Management Strategy was unfolding before my eyes there were many times that I thought "this is madness - how are we ever going to achieve consensus amongst these very different viewpoints?"
 I think a major achievement of the Upper Waitaki zone, in particular, is to have a broad cross-section consensus across those competing interests.

 "It's not perfect but I think the most important thing is the community of the Waitaki leading the process and that’s something we have good reason to be very proud of."

 The Upper Waitaki Water Zone Committee is one of 10 committees in the Canterbury region tasked with identifying water issues and developing solutions to improve water quality and quantity.

 Its membership is made up of community, Rūnanga, and local and regional council representatives.
-It is currently looking for new members as part of a Canterbury-wide refresh to ensure new perspectives are reflected.
 You can find out who the current members are here.